 Realising You’re Not Alone

-It’s not for everyone but medication can help with postnatal depression.
+It’s not for everyone but medication can help with the recovery from postnatal depression.
 As someone who had been on antidepressant medication before, I was happy to take it again.
 It wasn’t a magic cure but, along with everything else plus some time, it helped.
 I stayed on it until we wanted to try for another baby when Boy Child was one.

 Getting Out and Meeting Other Mums